-In general we expect gauge anomalies only in chiral theories (or equivalently in parity violating theories).
-This is because for non chiral theories it is always possible to construct a mass term in the lagrangian in a gauge invariant way.
-The existence of this mass term allows us to use of Pauli-Villars regularization, which does not break gauge invariance and thus the renormalized theory will be anomaly free.
+On general grounds, we only expect gauge anomalies in chiral theories or, equivalently, in parity-violating theories.
+This is because in a non-chiral theory it is always possible to construct a fermionic mass term in the Lagrangian that is gauge invariant.
+This allows the use of Pauli-Villars regularization, preserving gauge invariance.
+The resulting quantum theory is therefore free from gauge anomalies.